S-W-Williams/Advanced-Interview-Topics/README.md

     in[w] ← in−1
     if in[w] is 0: add w to L.
 ```

+At the end we can check to see if the graph has edges to see if there is a cycle or not.
+If the degree of vertex is greater than 0, then there is a cycle.

 ## Disjoint-Set (Union-Find)
 Keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.